revanth3005/NextJS/readme.md

 # master/ list details pattern in UI

-- where we will have a list of items and each ite will have detailed page
+- where we will have a list of items and each item will have detailed page
 - how to generate the static pages with the dynamic Id's
 - in the list's page fetch the data in `getStaticProps` and pass it through props this will pre-render the lists
 - the detailed page were will fetch details of each id we will make an api call in `getStaticProps` but to access the dynamic Id there will be default parameter in `getStaticProps` we can call it as context in that object we will destructure `params` from that we will use that in api as `params.postId` and we will return the props object that will receive in component props.